theloneflaneur/Ashwin-s-Portfolio-Projects/Covid 19 analysis and prediction/Readme.md

 Welcome to Covid - 19 analysis and prediction !
+Link to this project on portfolio blog : https://mlwithashwin.wordpress.com/2020/09/16/covid-19-data-analysis-and-prediction-project/

 This project uses John Hopkins's daily covid data ( https://github.com/CSSEGISandData/COVID-19 ) .
 For the purposes of the project, only the data till 12th July.